juanii/OnePIF/README.md

 ### Building the DLL version

-Build the `OnePIF` project and you're ready to go.
+Build the `OnePIF` project using the `Release` configuration and you're ready to go.

-To install, copy the plugin DLL along with the the dependecies and (optionally) the localization satellite DLLs to the _root_ KeePass installation path.
-Do not place the files inside the Plugins directory.
-If KeePass finds the satellite DLLs in the Plugins directory, it will try (and fail) to load them as plugins.<sup id="a5">[5](#f5)</sup>
+To install, copy the plugin DLL along with the dependecies and (optionally) the localization satellite DLLs to the KeePass Plugins path<sup id="a5">[5](#f5).

 ### Debugging